Pradumnasaraf/gencli/README.md

-  help        Help about any command image       Know details about an image (Please put your question in quotes) search      Ask a question and get a response (Please put your question in quotes)
+  help        Help about any command image       Know details about an image (Please put your question in quotes) search      Ask a question and get a response (Please put your question in quotes) update      Update gencli to the latest version version     Know the installed version of gencli

 Flags:
   -h, --help   help for gencli
 ```

 >  eg: gencli search "What is kubernetes" --words 525

 >  eg: gencli image "What is this image about?" --path /path/to/image.jpg --format jpg

 ### 📜 License